-Year ending

-28 February 2018
+Year ending 28 February 2019 £

-£

 Alan Moore (Chairman) 30,000

 Colin Wood 25,000

 Paul Thomas 25,000

 Total 80,000

 The Board will consider the level of Directors' fees at least annually.
 Any changes to be made to Directors' remuneration will be made in accordance with the policy stated above.
 Directors' remuneration must be made in accordance with the approved policy unless approved by a separate shareholder resolution.
-The Directors' Remuneration Policy is due to be approved by the shareholders at the AGM on 19 July 2017.
-If approved, it is intended that the Directors' Remuneration Policy should remain in place until 29 February 2020.
+The Directors' Remuneration Policy was approved by the shareholders at the AGM on 19 July 2017 and will remain in place until 29 February 2020.